swiss-seismological-service/scrtdd/README.md

 ### The long story

 In real-time processing `scrtdd` relocates new origins, one a time as they occur, against a background catalog of high quality events.
-Those high quality events can be generate via multi-event relocation, which has already been coverred in the previous sections.
+Those high quality events can be generate via multi-event relocation, which has already been covered in the previous sections.

 To enable the real-time processing a profile should be created and enabled by including it in `scrtdd.activeProfiles` option.
 Note: we might want to copy the waveform cache folder from the background catalog profile to the new real-time profile in order to avoid re-downloading all the catalog waveforms (see the `Waveforms data caching` paragraph for more details).